datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 ### Model

-From the data I collected from Baseball Savant on pitch information, the data from the sample of baseballs used in the 2015, 2016 and 2017 seasons and the web scrape data of each batters age, height and weight the features I saw that most influenced a batters home run exit velocity relate to the pitch stats, as well as the height and the weight of the player.
-These two groups made up all of the top 20 most influential features to the Gradient Boost model and provided the model the necessary information it needed to be as accurate as it was in predicting launch speeds.
+From the data I collected from Baseball Savant on pitch information, the data from the sample of baseballs, and the web scrape data of each batter the features I saw that most influenced a batters home run exit velocity relate to the pitch stats and the height and the weight of the player.
+These two groups made up all of the top 20 most influential features to the Gradient Boost model and provided the model the necessary information it needed to be as accurate as it is in predicting launch speeds.

 As far as the baseballs, I don't see any significant evidence that the ball has any affect on a batters launch speed.
-The most important baseball features carried the following weights in the model:
+Most researchers that have studied this issue were focused on the below features of the baseball but when you review their weights held in my model they are very insignificant and not helping in the prediction of launch speeds:

 | Avg CCOR   | Avg DS    | Weight   |
 |------------|-----------|----------|